1 Hour + 1 Mess = 5 Crock Pot Meals!

 1. Add all the above ingredients into a freezer bag.

-3. When the meat is cooked, you will need to strain the juices and add the juice back to the slow cooker.
-(You want to remove the peppercorns and onions.)
-Shred the meat and add back to the juice in the slow cooker for about 30 minutes.
+4. Shred the meat and add back to the juice in the crockpot for about 30 minutes.
 This is one of our favorite recipes.
 My kids eat it as long as we have leftovers.

 * If you like the taste of chipotle but not the spiciness, you can remove the seeds.